garfix/nligems/doc/internals.md

 Several forms of representation have been used.
 Different systems have different types of content they store.
 Each form of representation can be used to represent any type of content, but some are more suited than others.

+### Architecture: tiers

+When processing a question, a system goes though several phases.
+These phases may each have its own distinct representation, which I will call tiers.
+These tiers form the basic structure of a system, and are thus often called the architecture of the system.

+Most combination of tiers named here have been used, in various combinations.
+More tiers means more work for the implementer, but is also means more flexibility, better reuse, and clearer representation.
+The architecture chosen depends on the task of the system and is a balance of these factors.

+#### Syntax tree

+Most systems parse the raw sentence into a parse tree.
+This tree consists of nested phrases and its leafs are words.

+#### Generic semantics

+This representation contains a literal interpretation of the words of the sentence.
+It is created when a syntax tree is turned into a semantic representation by a generic tool.

+#### Domain specific semantics

+This representation contains domain specific concepts.
+It is a good representation to have when working with multiple databases, or reasoning in a domain, when a database representation is awkward to use.

+#### Generic database

+This representation contains specific database terms, but it is abstract enough to be used for multiple (similar) databases, such as different relational databases.

+#### Specific database

+This is a database query.

 ### Form

 #### Raw-text representations